Space Travel

 3. To study Planet Mars and its environment, including atmosphere and dust storms, plasma and radiation.

-The space mission development is led by Babakin Science and Research Space Centre (Lavochkin).
+The space mission development was led by Babakin Science and Research Space Centre (Lavochkin).
 Phobos soil sampling and downloading has been assigned to the GEOHI RAN Institute of the Russian Academy of Science (Vernadski Institute of Geochemistry and Analytical chemistry) and the integrated scientific studies of Phobos and Mars by remote and contact methods are being developed by the IKI RAN Institute (Space Research Institute).

 History